 The project incubated at WGBH Radio as part of the nationwide Localore initiative aimed at spurring innovation in public media.
 Val Wang reported features airing on WGBH Radio 89.7 and worked with developers to design a groundbreaking website.

-The internet being what is it, the website is no longer operational, though the blog is still available.
+We presented the project at the second annual Tribeca Interactive forum in 2013, the country’s premiere venue for showcasing interactive work.
+The wild, wondrous internet being what is it, the website is no longer operational, though the blog is still available.
 Below are some video navigations that demonstrate how it operated.